Seri Bestari Bridge

 The Seri Bestari Bridge (Jambatan Seri Bestari) is a large arch bridge in Putrajaya, Malaysia.
 The eastern end of the bridge starts in Precinct 16 and the western end starts near Wisma Putra on Core Island.

 The bridge has a total length of 152.6 meters with a main span of 60 meters.

+A key feature of the bridge is its visible, tapered arch beneath the structure, while the deck discreetly houses 400mm water pipes, electrical, and communication cables.
+The total length is 152.6 meters, including a 60m main span, two 35m side spans, and 11.3m approaches.
+It includes two carriageways, a 3m median, walkways, and cycling paths.